Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 ![Quantum Nox Logo](https://i.imgur.com/F7qziom.png)

+Reason of the repo being archived can be found [here](https://gist.github.com/Izheil/8df68cf71a5096f15d07fdde93cc447c).

 ### Firefox customizations for a full dark theme, multi-row tabs, custom scrollbar, and other functions.

 #### Since Firefox 69, you have to enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config` for userChrome and userContent to be loaded at all as per [bug #1541233](https://bugzilla.mozilla.org/show_bug.cgi?id=1541233#c35).